asakshat/arch-dotfiles/README.md

 This repository contains my personal dotfiles for a Linux setup using Arch Endeavour OS with the i3 window manager.
 Made it to reproduce same settings/configs in different machines.
 Most of the themes and configs were taken from rofi-themes and polybar-themes.
 I customized the given template , made some of my own widgets and scripts for the rest.

-## Pictures

-There are other small scripts included which are not shown below .

 Currently , I'm working on a custom bar with widgets using Elkowar's Wacky Widgets (EWW) .
 Most of the polybar configs that im using at the moment are presets made by someone else which don't work the same in my system and I have to tweak them a lot to work for me.
 At that point , why not make my own UI ?
 Amirite ?

-(I have no life).
+## Pictures

+There are other small scripts included which are not shown below .

 <details>
   <summary>Polybar</summary>